asmaRa2/InteractiveMarkerMap-using-PHP-and-SQL/README.md

 # InteractiveMarkerMap-using-PHP-and-SQL
 InteractiveMarkerMap is a web app using Leaflet.js for mapping and PHP with SQL for server-side operations.
 Users can mark, visualize, and manage locations on a map with ease.
 Whether planning trips or analyzing data, it offers a seamless mapping solution.

 This README includes the steps for installation, usage instructions, guidelines for contributing, license information, and credits to Leaflet.js, PHP, and SQL.
-You can copy and paste this content into your README file.
-Let me know if you need any further adjustments!

 ## Installation/Setup